awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/examples-elastic-load-balancing-aws-cli.md

 aws autoscaling describe-load-balancer-target-groups --auto-scaling-group-name my-asg
 ```

-For an explanation of the `State` field in the output, see the [Understand load balancer status](attach-load-balancer-asg.md#load-balancer-status) section in a previous topic\.
+For an explanation of the `State` field in the output, see the [Understand the attachment status of your load balancer](load-balancer-status.md) section in a previous topic\.

-## Detaching a load balancer target group<a name="example-detach-load-balancer-target-group"></a>
+## Detach a load balancer target group<a name="example-detach-load-balancer-target-group"></a>

 The following [detach\-load\-balancer\-target\-groups](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/detach-load-balancer-target-groups.html) command detaches a target group from your Auto Scaling group when you no longer need it\.